alexziskind1/nativescript-oauth2/README.md

 #### NativeScript-Vue

 If you are using NativeScript-Vue, then you'll have to add this registration code somewhere when your app bootstraps.
-A demo app is coming soon.
+A Vue demo app is included with the GitHub repo.

 ```typescript
 // This is the provider registration example code